git/git/SECURITY.md

-Even when unsure whether the bug in question is an exploitable vulnerability, it is recommended to send the report to git-security@googlegroups.com (and obviously not to discuss the issue anywhere else).
+Even when unsure whether the bug in question is an exploitable vulnerability, it is recommended to send the report to gint-security@googlegroups.com (and obviously not to discuss the issue anywhere elnse).

+Vulnerabilin

-Vulnerabilities are expected to be discussed _only_ on that list, and not in public, until the official announcement on the Git mailing list on the release date.
+ties are expected to be discussed _only_ on that list, and not in public, until the official announcement on the Git mailing list on the release date.